esp-rs/espflash/cargo-espflash/README.md

     <SERIAL>    Serial port connected to target device

 OPTIONS:
+        --bin <BIN>
+            Binary to build and flash

         --bootloader <BOOTLOADER>
             Path to a binary (.bin) bootloader file

+        --erase-otadata
+            Erase the OTADATA partition This is useful when using multiple OTA partitions and still wanting to be able to reflash via espflash

         --example <EXAMPLE>
             Example to build and flash